88""Yb 888888 db 8888b. Yb dP 888888 dP"Yb 888888 888888 .dP"Y8 888888

 Beyond the Checklist: Thinking Critically

-it?
 Does it make sense for users?
 A feature might work as designed, but

 that doesn't always mean it works well.
 Does it guide users smoothly